This tasty slow cooker pepper steak cooks out to be packed with a ton of flavor and has simply amazing tender pieces of beef.

-Pepper steak is traditionally a dish that is stir fried but surprisingly works pretty well in the slow cooker.
+Pepper steak is traditionally a dish that is stir-fried but surprisingly works pretty well in the slow cooker.
 This version features sliced bell peppers, slices of beef and thick slices of onion.
-This is all cooked in a sauce that has soy, tomatoes, beef stock and a combination of other ingredients.
+This combination is all cooked in a sauce that has soy, tomatoes, beef stock and a combination of other ingredients.
 To ensure the sauce is nice and thick we make use of some cornstarch.

-You can serve this dish with a ton of different sides but for me white rice is what I usually go with.
+You can serve this dish with a ton of different sides, but for me, white rice is what I usually decide to cook.
 Alternatively, you can try using something like noodles, roast potatoes, mashed potatoes, fresh bread and so much more.
-If you’re looking for another slow cooker dish to go with this then be sure to check out the creamy scalloped potatoes.
+If you’re looking for another slow cooker dish to go with this, then be sure to check out the creamy scalloped potatoes.

-As I mention in the handy cooking tips at the bottom of this page it’s best to use a tough cut of beef.
-This is because we will be cooking the beef for a long time.
+As I mention in the handy cooking tips at the bottom of this page, it’s best to use a tough cut of beef.
+This choice of meat is because we will be cooking the beef for a long time.
 The beef will come out nice and tender at the end of cooking.
-Tougher cuts of meat tend to be cheaper so it’s a great way to save on a bit of money.
+Tougher cuts of meat tend to be cheaper, so it’s a great way to save a bit of money.

-If you will like to see this recipe done from start to finish then be sure to check out the video above.
+If you like to see this recipe done from start to finish, then be sure to check out the video below.
 It takes you through all the steps to making this delicious dinner dish.
-If you prefer to just read then the full written recipe is right below.
+If you prefer just to read then the full written recipe is right underneath the video.

 Slow Cooker Pepper Steak Recipe